rackerlabs/rackspace-how-to/content/skype-for-business/working-with-audio-and-voice-calls-in-hosted-skype-for-business.md

 product_url: skype-for-business
 ---

-When you use Hosted Skype for Business&reg; at Rackspace, you can make and answer audio calls through the application, as described in the following sections:
+When you use Hosted Skype&reg; for Business at Rackspace, you can make and answer audio calls through the application, as described in the following sections:

 -   [Set up your audio device](#set-up-your-audio-device)